 Classification of the origins of illnesses

-1.- Negative emotions (fear, envy, anger, hatred, sadness, injustice, low self-esteem) which are created by external circumstances (problems related to colleagues, family members, friends, etc.); lack of love, financial problems, a bad family or school education, dramatic events in one’s life, such as the loss of a loved one, traumatic events, such as sexual abuse, etc. or blocking the expression of negative emotions.
+The possible sources of an illness are numerous.
+The most important ones are explained in detail below: 1.- Negative emotions (fear, envy, anger, hatred, sadness, injustice, low self-esteem) which are created by external circumstances (problems related to colleagues, family members, friends, etc.); lack of love, financial problems, a bad family or school education, dramatic events in one’s life, such as the loss of a loved one, traumatic events, such as sexual abuse, etc. or blocking the expression of negative emotions.

 2.- Lack of spiritual values such as ethics, moral values, religion; which creates a negative internal energy.